ASH 2020: Day 2 Updates

 Here is one that caught my interest, presented by a radiologist and not a hematologist, Jayant Narang, MD: The Clinical Relevance of Residual, Persistent and Elongated Abnormal Sized Nodes By Longest Diameter (LDi) in Patients (pts) with Chronic Lymphocytic Leukemia (CLL), Otherwise in a Complete Remission (CR).

 I am part of the 13.8% of patients that are classified as having a partial remission after my CAR-T treatment because one of my lymph nodes never shrank back to normal, as its longest axis stayed > 15 mm, creating a skinny, but by stringent criteria, abnormal node.
-He argues that these patient with everything else normal should be classified as having a complete remission (CR) and I agree.
+He argues that these patients with everything else normal should be classified as having a complete remission (CR) and I agree.
 And the data support us.

-Another poster was from the ICCICLE trial (Ibrutinib and Obinutuzumab in CLL: MRD (measurable or minimal residual disease) Responses Sustained for Several Years with Deepest MRD Depletion in Patients with 1 Year Prior Ibrutinib Exposure) by Andy Rawstron from Leeds showing that adding obinutuzumab to patients taking ibrutinib not only deepened remissions but lead to durable uMRD (undetectable MRD) remissions lasting several years in some cases, especially when the obinutuzumab is added in after one year on ibrutinib.
+Another poster was from the ICICLE trial (Ibrutinib and Obinutuzumab in CLL: MRD (measurable or minimal residual disease) Responses Sustained for Several Years with Deepest MRD Depletion in Patients with 1 Year Prior Ibrutinib Exposure) by Andy Rawstron from Leeds showing that adding obinutuzumab to patients taking ibrutinib not only deepened remissions but lead to durable uMRD (undetectable MRD) remissions lasting several years in some cases, especially when the obinutuzumab is added in after one year on ibrutinib.
 This may be because ibrutinib is great at getting the CLL out of the nodes into the blood, while obinutuzumab is particularly good at cleaning out the CLL that is in the blood and marrow, and does even better when the disease burden has been diminished by a year of taking ibrutinib.

 CLL: Biology and Pathophysiology, excluding Therapy: Treatment Resistance and Prognosis